 Low Carb Shrimp Zucchini Boats Recipe

 Embracing a low-carb lifestyle doesn’t mean compromising on flavor.
-In this recipe, we’re crafting a dish that’s both nutritious and delicious.
+In this recipe, we’re making a dish that’s both nutritious and delicious.
 Starting with the natural goodness of zucchini, we introduce the rich textures of raw shrimp.

 A buttery foundation, accentuated with garlic herb seasoning, sets the tone.
 The zest from lemon juice, the distinct character of artichoke hearts, and the aromatic presence of minced garlic come together harmoniously.
 And to finish, a sprinkle of Parmesan cheese adds just the right touch of indulgence.